Useful Fact about this Subject

 An important feature of the Museum Studies programme is its extensive use of the University’s museums and collections and involvement of both academic staff in a range of related disciplines such as Anthropology, Archaeology, Education and Art History and the professional staff of the University’s museums.

-Teaching of the Museum Studies courses is in small groups, with one-to one supervision for the final project.
+Teaching of the Museum Studies courses is in small groups, with individual supervision for the Work Placement or Dissertation.

 The information below is provided as a guide only and does not guarantee entry to the University of Aberdeen.